nauam/Courses/docs/administration/projects/node-execution/ssh.md

 To enable Sudo Password Authentication, set the `sudo-command-enabled` property/attribute to `true`.

-You can configure the way the Sudo Password Authentication works by setting these properties at the Node, Project or QW Control scopes.
+You can configure the way the Sudo Password Authentication works by setting these properties at the Node, Project or Rundeck scopes.
 Simply set the attribute name on a Node, the `project.NAME` in project.properties, or `framework.NAME` in framework.properties:

 - `sudo-command-enabled` - set to "true" to enable Sudo Password Authentication.
 - `sudo-command-pattern` - a regular expression to detect when a command execution should expect to require Sudo authentication.
 Default pattern is `^sudo$`.